lastcoolnameleft/architecture-assessment/initial-assessment.md

 ## Background

-Migrating an application to "The Cloud" or "Containers" provides numerous benefits for both application developers and operators.
+Utilizing "The Cloud" or "Containers" provides numerous benefits for both application developers and operators.
 However, this journey requires careful planning and preparation.

 ## Purpose